meltano/handbook/src/_engineering/merge-process.md

 ---
 layout: page
-title: Merge Request (PR) Process
+title: Pull Request (PR) Process
 weight: 2
 ---

 ## Trivial Updates

-All non-trivial merge requests should be reviewed and merged by someone other than the author.
+All non-trivial pull requests should be reviewed and merged by someone other than the author.
-A merge request that touches code is never trivial, but one that fixes a typo in the documentation probably is.
+A pull request that touches code is never trivial, but one that fixes a typo in the documentation probably is.

 Trivial updates, such as docs updates, do not require a logged issue.